spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 #### Access

 The default setting is **Private**.
-When Access is set to Private, the latest version of the Spectro Proxy pack is included with Spectro Kubernetes Dashboard when you create your cluster profile.
+When **Access** is set to **Private**, the latest version of the Spectro Proxy pack is included with Spectro Kubernetes Dashboard when you create your cluster profile.

 If you change the setting to **Public** and your cluster is in a public cloud, there is no additional configuration.